-In this part of the survey, you are given three different textual explanations of the failure.
+In this part of the survey, you are given three different textual explanations of the failure corresponding to the three code views in the previous part.
 You will need to rank these explanations based on their:

 - Completeness: include all essential information needed to explain and debug the failure. - Conciseness: do not include unnecessary information, unneeded to explain and debug the failure.